General information and occurrence

 According to the Regulation of the Minster of the Environment of the 1st of July 2015 on the geological documentation of a raw material deposit, excluding a hydrocarbon field (number of Polish act: Dz.
 U. 2015, poz.
 987) the limit values of the parameters that defines the deposit and its boundaries (Appendix 8) are:

-- proper (“writing”) chalk (table 39) is being documented to the maximum depth of 70 m, with the maximum overburden of 15 m, the maximum ratio of overburden to deposit thickness of 0.2 and the minimum weighted average of the CaCO3 content in a deposit profile of 80% (44.8% CaCO3).
+- proper (“writing”) chalk (table 39) is being documented to the maximum depth of 70 m, with the maximum overburden of 15 m, the maximum ratio of overburden to deposit thickness of 0.2 and the minimum weighted average of the CaCO3 content in a deposit profile of 80%.

 Table 1 shows resources and the current state of the exploration and development of chalk.

-The total anticipated economic resources of chalk and calcareous gyttja in 2019 amounted to 206.819 million tonnes.
-They decreased by 0.326 million tonnes (it means by 0.16%) in comparison with the previous year.
+The total anticipated economic resources of chalk and calcareous gyttja in 2020 amounted to 206.617 million tonnes, including 36.010 million tonnes (17.4% of the total resources) of proper (“writing”) chalk and 170.607 million tonnes (82.6%) of lacustrine chalk and calcareous gyttja.
+The resources decreased by 0.202 million tonnes (it means by 0.1%) in comparison with the previous year.

-The output of proper chalk and lacustrine chalk amounted in 2019 to 0.310 million tonnes in total, increasing in comparison with 2018 by 0.021 million tonnes (7.3%).
-The exploitation of proper chalk was being carried out from 9 deposits.
-The output was equal 0.270 million tonnes (87.2% of the total chalk output) – by 0.004 million tonnes (1.5%) more than in 2018.
+The output of chalk in 2020 was carried out from 12 deposits and amounted to 0.239 million tonnes.
+The volume dropped by 0.071 million tonnes in comparison with 2019 (that is by 22.9%).
+The exploitation of proper chalk was carried out from 9 deposits.
+The output was equal 0.206 million tonnes (86% of the total chalk output) – by 0.064 million tonnes (24%) less than in 2019.
 Lacustrine chalk was recovered from 3 deposits.
-The exploitation amounted to 0.040 million tonnes (12.8% of the total domestic output).
-The output increased by 75.4% in comparison with 2018.
-In the period 2009-2018, the output level was 2-3 times lower than the current one.
+The exploitation amounted to 0.033 million tonnes (14% of the total domestic output).
+The output decreased by 0.007 million tonnes (17%) in comparison with 2019.

 Lacustrine chalk is also temporarily recovered from the overburden of brown coal beds in the vicinities of Bełchatów.
-In 2019 from Bełchatów-pole Szczerców deposit there were 0.028 million tonnes of lacustrine chalk exploited (the amount is not included in the output tonnage given above and in the table 2).
+In 2020 from Bełchatów-pole Szczerców deposit there were 0.007 million tonnes of lacustrine chalk exploited (the amount is not included in the Tables 1 and 2).

 Most of the chalk and calcareous gyttja deposits are located within the Lakelands areas in Wielkopolska region, on Lubusz Land, on Pomerania region, on Masuria region, on Warmia region and on Suwalszczyzna region.
 These are also the prospective areas of the raw material occurrences*.